Byakuya3456/PenIn2/README.md

 Features
 --------
--Comprehensive Vulnerability Scanning:
-Detects common vulnerabilities in web applications, including SQL Injection, XSS, and Local File Inclusion (LFI).
+1. Comprehensive Vulnerability Scanning: Detects common vulnerabilities in web applications, including SQL Injection, XSS, and Local File Inclusion (LFI).

--Directory Brute-Forcing:
-Identifies hidden directories and files using customizable wordlists for enhanced coverage.
+2. Directory Brute-Forcing: Identifies hidden directories and files using customizable wordlists for enhanced coverage.

--Open Port Scanning:
-Scans for commonly used ports to identify potential entry points for exploitation.
+3. Open Port Scanning: Scans for commonly used ports to identify potential entry points for exploitation.

--Flexible Payload Handling:
-Leverages organized payloads for effective and efficient vulnerability detection.
+4. Flexible Payload Handling: Leverages organized payloads for effective and efficient vulnerability detection.

--Automated Report Generation:
-Generates detailed audit reports in both JSON and XML formats for easy analysis and documentation.
+5. Automated Report Generation: Generates detailed audit reports in both JSON and XML formats for easy analysis and documentation.

--Lightweight and Cross-Platform:
-Runs seamlessly on Windows, Termux, and other Python-supported environments.
+6. Lightweight and Cross-Platform: Runs seamlessly on Windows, Termux, and other Python-supported environments.

--Concurrent Testing:
-Utilizes multithreading for faster scans, ensuring minimal runtime for large targets.
+7. Concurrent Testing: Utilizes multithreading for faster scans, ensuring minimal runtime for large targets.

 # PenIn2 Pentesting Tool